 Those of you, who've read my last post, will note that I love a Lincoln-Douglas style argument.
 It's simple, easy to follow and therefore easy to digest.
 However, that style doesn't work when discussing African-Americans and their relationship with success, capitalism, and America… because it's not binary.
 It's not easy, it's not simple and it's very hard to swallow.
 Most importantly, it's circular… cyclical… Actually, it's both.

 So when Candace taunts the activist that they never lived through Jim Crow and that they aren't living through anything, I'd argue that if their parents and grandparents went through it… so did they.
-I'm not great at math but if in the scenario of "person and person make a child" also known as a+b=c, an outside variable (privilege, skin color, money, education, disability, beauty, etc) affects one or both of the constants… it changes the outcome.
+I'm not great at math but if in the scenario of "person and person make a child" also known as a+b=c, an outside variable (privilege, skin color, money, education, disability, beauty, etc) affecting one or both of the constants also changes the outcome.
 Right?
+Right.

 Lastly, there's the shame.
 The shame that Candace Owens tries to attach to facts.
 It's what they do.
 Any time a receiver of shit calls out the person shitting on them, they try to make them feel bad.
 What were you wearing?
 Aren't you embarrassed that you're blaming your problems on something that happened 50 years ago?
 Shouldn't you have more pride than to take government assistance?
 I think I speak for literally everyone on Twitter when I say FUCK OFF.
 The idea that anyone who is a victim of circumstances outside of their control should have to somehow overcompensate or apologize for the facts and just make it work is exactly the reason why victims remain silent and little black girls are burning their scalps hoping to change the way God made their hair.
 Also... the pure optics of an educated and visible woman with a level of access and means like Candace Owens, yelling at a marginalized group about their ignorance while sitting on an actual podium, in a predominately white space talking to majority white people - who are pretty much guaranteed to agree with her- is too much